 We will only share or store information where there is a lawful basis to do so for the following reasons:

 - Statistical or research purposes.

-- Administrative purposes by official bodies eg ensuring their records are up-to-date in order to provide services to the public.
+- Administrative purposes by official bodies (for example, ensuring their records are up-to-date in order to provide services to the public).

 - Fraud prevention or detection, immigration and passport purposes.

 How will your personal information be kept secure?